 • Neurogenic: Neurogenic diabetes insipidus more commonly known as central diabetes insipidus, is due to lack of vasopressin production in the brain.

-• Nephrogenic: Nephrogenic diabetes insipidus is due to the inability of the kidneys to respond normally to vasopressin.
+• Nephrogenic: This happens due to the inability of the kidneys to respond normally to vasopressin.

 • Dipsogenic: Dipsogenic DI is due to defect in or damage to the thirst mechanism, which is located in the hypothalamus.